nozaq/terraform-aws-secure-baseline/README.md

 ### Identity and Access Management

 - Set up IAM Password Policy.
-- Create separated IAM roles for defining privileges and assigning them to entities such as IAM users and groups.
 - Create an IAM role for contacting AWS support for incident handling.
 - Enable AWS Config rules to audit root account status.
 - Enable IAM Access Analyzer in each region.